mithril-security/blindai/docs/docs/advanced/blindai-project-structure.md

 The project has several parts:

 * `/client`: BlindAI client SDK, programmed with [Python programming language](https://www.python.org/).

-* `/server`: the inference server, programmed using the [Rust programming language](https://www.rust-lang.org/)
-  * `/server/proto`: the gRPC protobuf files, for RPC communication between the server and clients
-  * `/server/blindai_app`: the host part, responsible for starting and managing the enclave
-  * `/server/blindai_sgx`: the enclave part (trusted execution environment), using Intel SGX
+* `/server/`: the enclave part and the inference server (trusted execution environment), using Intel SGX and fortanix EDP.
-  * `/server/blindai_sgx_attestation`: DCAP attestation library, imported from the Apache Teaclave project and modified to suit our needs
+    * `/server/runner`: The modified runner enclave, used to launch the enclave code.
+It also contains the operations done for the remote attestation.
+        - `/server/runner/remote_attestation_sgx`: DCAP's quote generation & quote verification collateral library.
-  * `/server/blindai_common`: common library used by the host and enclave
+    * `/server/ring-fortanix`: Crypto library that is used modified to run with the fortanix EDP.
-  * `/server/blindai_rpc`: common library used by the host and enclave, used for RPC communications
+    * `/server/tract`: patched version of tract to be ran with Intel SGX.
+    * `/server/tar-rs-sgx`: tar-rs modified for Intel SGX.